 - 10.2.
 Undertaking Sustainability Appraisal is an iterative process.
-The results of the consultation will inform drafting of the Site Allocations DPD and accompanying Sustainability Appraisal to be submitted to the Secretary of State. - 10.3.
-Any significant changes that result from this consultation will be reported at the next stage of publication of this report.
-These changes may result in the need to re-appraise some of the policy areas in this report, similarly new options or policy areas may arise that will require appraisal for the first time.
+The results of the consultation will be submitted to the Secretary of State. - 10.3.
+Any significant changes that result from this consultation will be reported through the examination process.
+These changes may result in the need to re-appraise some of the policy areas in this report, similarly new options or policy areas may arise that will require appraisal for the first time ahead of adoption.